 On Dec.
 11, 1981, when America's biggest Ballroom was being turned into a Parking Lot, I promoted the Farewell Party for the world-renown concert venue, the Terrace Ballroom.
 'A Farewell to the Terrace' was the Queen's last event.

-Claudia Appling, aka Montana Rose, opened the show with Joni Mitchell's Yellow Taxi, and today, The Terrace remains a parking lot.
+Claudia Appling, aka Montana Rose, opened the show with Joni Mitchell's Yellow Taxi; "They took Paradise and put up a Parking Lot."
 Cow Jazz played one hell of a concert and fun was had by all.

-At 6 AM, John Florence's 'Brand New Day', brings musical diversity to continue expanding our musical soul.
-KRCL has a streaming app I enjoy when on the road.
+At 6 AM, John Florence's 'Brand New Day' program, brings musical diversity to continuously expand our musical soul.
+90.9 FM, Weekdays 5 - 10 AM

 Additional poems are on that page,